gaetansenn/xhr-cache/README.md

 ## Refresh content manually

-XHR cache expose routes to refresh a resource manually.
+XHR cache expose routes to refresh a resource manually

-All routes are exposed during nuxtjs start with the specific path:
+All routes are exposed once the first called has been made to the resource or if the init resource option is set to true

+The refresh route is generated like this:

 ```javascript
 path.join(